 A: We have had some great feedback from clients with children and they have said that their kids LOVE the sauce, and in one case, it’s the only sauce their three year old will eat.
 We can only say give it a try.
 Have a look at our nutritional data, of course, to ensure you are happy with the values for salt and sugar first though.
 It’s maybe not for very young children but there are no nasty E numbers in our sauces and there is only citric acid to stabilise the product to ensure a low PH value for shelf life.
 It is low in fat, saturated fat and sugar and only has 38 kcal/100g.

-Q: Where d’ya get ya data from?
+Q: Where do you get your data from?

 A: Those lovely people at the Food Technology Department of the Hollins Facility at Manchester Metropolitan University have been our partners in evaluating the nutritional and the shelf life data for our sauces.
 They use independent UK certified laboratories and boffins for all the technical stuff and have been amazing in their support and assistance.

-Q: It costs more than other brands!
+Q: It costs more than normal supermarket brands – why?

 A: It does and there’s a very good reason.
 It’s handmade.
 It’s made in small batches with care and love and it’s made with great ingredients.
 If we mass produced it the flavour would change because the manufacturer would prepare and cook it in a way that makes THEIR process easier and not necessarily in a way that retains the flavour and ethos of our brand.
 Yes, there are cheaper brands out there that supermarkets are able to do special offers on like BOGOFs (or as I prefer BOLOGO – Buy One and Let One Go Off), but they buy by the thousands and really use these ‘loss leaders’ to get you into the store to buy other items.
 Unfortunately, great products cost more.
 Bentley’s cost more than Fords.
 Why?
 Because they are handmade and NOT mass produced.